Bhale Kodallu

 Bhale Kodallu is a 1968 Telugu-language comedy film written and directed by K. Balachander.
 It was simultaneously filmed in Tamil as Bama Vijayam, despite being released more than a year after that.
 The film features an ensemble cast consisting of S. V. Ranga Rao, Sowcar Janaki, Kanchana, Jayanthi, Nagabhushanam, Ramakrishna, Chalam, Rajasree and Saraswathi.

 Plot

-A movie star moves into the neighbourhood where a joint family of three husbands and their wives live.
-Her presence sends the wives into a spending spree as they buy radios and fancy goods to keep up with their glamorous neighbour, while accusing their husbands of being too close to the star.
+A movie star moves into the neighbourhood where a joint family of three married couples live.
+Her presence sends the three wives into a spending spree as they buy radios and fancy goods to keep up with their glamorous neighbour, while accusing their husbands of being too close to the star.